+Targets is explained in Section 4.3.2.
 As in the case of targeting, the targetCert CHOICE MUST NOT be used.

-A proxy check succeeds if either one of the conditions below is met:
+Farrell, et al. Standards Track [Page 31] A proxy check succeeds if either one of the conditions below is met:

-1. The identity of the sender, as established by the underlying authentication service, matches the holder field of the AC, and the current server "matches" any one of the proxy sets.
-Recall that "matches" is as defined section 4.3.2.

-2. The identity of the sender, as established by the underlying authentication service, "matches" one of the proxy sets (call it set "A"), and the current server is one of the targetName fields in the set "A", or the current server is a member of one of the targetGroup fields in set "A".
+- 1. The identity of the sender, as established by the underlying authentication service, matches the Holder field of the AC, and the current server "matches" any one of the proxy sets.
+Recall that "matches" is as defined Section 4.3.2. - 2.
+The identity of the sender, as established by the underlying authentication service, "matches" one of the proxy sets (call it set "A"), and the current server is one of the targetName fields in the set "A", or the current server is a member of one of the targetGroup fields in set "A".